 Does My Dog Have a Cold?

 Colds are airborne viruses that live and breed in our mouths and noses.
 This is why it’s no surprise that your dog’s oral fixation could be making them sick.
 Slobbering is kind of a dog’s M.O.
-Gnawing on toys, sharing water bowls, and wrestling playmates with a drooling mouth may be exposing your dog to germs that could leave them sniffling the next day.
-Dogs have no natural immunity to the virus, so it’s important to limit their risk factors and keep an eye out for the following symptoms:
+Gnawing on toys, sharing water bowls, and wrestling playmates with a drooling mouth may be exposing your dog to germs and viruses that could leave them sniffling the next day.
+Dogs have no natural immunity to the virus, so it’s important to limit their risk factors and keep an eye out for the following dog cold symptoms: